merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 +---------------------------------------+----------+--------------+----------------+----------------+--------------+----------------+
 ```

 Note that `Trichodesmium_thiebautii_H9_4` appears to have quite a low completion estimate and also a rather large redundancy estimate.
 Just from these two values, we could say that the quality of that MAG is lower than all other genomes in our collection.
-You will also notice how it has a much smaller genome size (last column).
+You may also notice that it has a much smaller genome size (last column).

-In addition to {% include PROGRAM name="anvi-estimate-genome-completeness" %}, we can also use {% include PROGRAM name="anvi-estimate-scg-taxonomy" %}:
+Let's try estimating the taxonomy of all our genomes at once with {% include PROGRAM name="anvi-estimate-scg-taxonomy" %}:

 ```bash
 $ anvi-estimate-scg-taxonomy -e external-genomes.txt -o taxonomy_multi_genomes.txt